West Rutland, Vermont: Geography

+Drained by the Clarendon River, West Rutland lies between the Taconic Range and the Green Mountains.
+According to the United States Census Bureau, the town has a total area of 17.87 sqmi.

 Town center

 The boundaries of the town center as defined by the U.S. Census Bureau are as follows: U.S. Route 4 and some power lines on the west; Dewey Avenue on the southwest; Ira town line on the south; the Clarendon River on the southeast; the Rutland town line on the east; the Proctor town line on the northeast and more power lines on the north and northwest.
 The area of the CDP is 3.7 sqmi, roughly 21% of the total area of the town.

 Climate

 The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).

+Economy

+Although the closing of the marble quarries in the area in the 1980s and 1990s cost the town many jobs, West Rutland has attracted artists and families looking for a semi-rural lifestyle.
+Because it is a very rural town, much of its economy is dependent on the city of Rutland.
+West Rutland has many small businesses, many of which are found on Marble Street, the town's main street.
+Other businesses include Boardman Hill Farm (including its associated solar farm) and the Carving Studio & Sculpture Center.